-“Hejje Guruthu” is a unique program, envisioned by JSS Hospital and SS Medical College, Davanagere, in association with Sparsha Hospital, Bangalore for surgical treatment of children born with physical deformity at birth free of cost.
-The Government of Karnataka helps in the process of identification, referrals, publicity and follow-up of club foot deformity through its network and the network of Anganwadi workers and primary health centers.
+“Hejje Guruthu” is a unique program, envisioned by the JSS Hospital and SS Medical College, Davanagere, in association with Sparsha Hospital, Bengaluru for surgical treatment of children born with physical deformity at birth, free of cost.
+The Government of Karnataka helps in the process of identification, referrals, publicity and follow-up of club foot deformity through its network of Anganwadi workers and primary health centers.

-JSS Hospital, as part of its initiatives for community health, organizes many outreach activities throughout the year.
-The hospital is accessible to the rural community and brings health care to the masses at affordable cost.
-JSS Hospital has adopted primary health centers at Suttur, Hadinaru and SS Nagar, Mysore and is efficiently managing them.
+The JSS Hospital, as part of its initiatives for community health, organizes many outreach activities throughout the year.
+The hospital is accessible to the rural community and brings healthcare to the masses at affordable cost.
+JSS Hospital has adopted primary health centers at Suttur, Hadinaru and SS Nagar, Mysuru and is efficiently managing them.

-JSS Hospital conducts several free medical welfare check up camps for the school children in remote rural areas.
+JSS Hospital conducts several free medical welfare checkup camps for school children in remote rural areas.
 Children of around 290 schools run by JSS Mahavidyapeetha also get the requisite medical attention from JSS Hospital.

-Every year, JSS Hospital conducts eye check camps at various places including remote villages of Mysore, Chamarajanagar, Mandya, Coorg, Hassan and Nilgiris districts.
-Patients identified at the camps are bought to the hospital and surgeries are performed for them free of cost.
-The hospital has performed over 2000 eye surgeries for camp beneficiaries till date.
+Every year, the JSS Hospital conducts eye checkup camps at various places including remote villages of Mysuru, Chamarajanagar, Mandya, Coorg, Hassan and Nilgiris Districts.
+Patients identified at the camps those who need surgeries are brought to the hospital and surgeries are performed free of cost.
+The hospital has performed over 2,000 eye surgeries for camp beneficiaries till date.

 Providing quality healthcare to the economically challenged is one of the primary objectives.
-To fulfill this objective, JSS Hospital has majority of its beds under the general category.
-The registration fee in this category is as low as `30 per day and the bed charges are `50 per day.
-The charges for various services are not only one of the lowest in the healthcare sector, but also very nominal.
+To fulfill this objective, the JSS Hospital has accommodated majority of its beds under the general category.
+The registration fee in this category is as low as Rs.
+30 per day and the bed charges are Rs.
+50 per day.
+The charges for various services are the lowest in the healthcare sector.

-JSS Bharath Charitable Trust was established with the objective to provide and facilitate, qualitative and cost effective cancer care to the patients of Mysore and neighbouring districts and to commence a post graduate training and research in the field of oncology.
-The trust established and commissioned a linear accelerator centre, which was inaugurated on 8th of April 2007 by His Excellency Dr. APJ Abdul Kalam, the then President of India, and in the gracious presence of Jagadguru Sri Deshikendra Mahaswamiji and Dr. Ajit Kumar, Chairman, HCG.
+The JSS Bharath Charitable Trust was established with the objective to provide and facilitate, qualitative and cost effective treatment for cancer patients of Mysuru and neighbouring districts and to commence a post graduate training and research centre in the field of oncology.
+The trust established and commissioned a linear accelerator centre, which was inaugurated on 8th of April 2007 by His Excellency Dr. APJ Abdul Kalam, then President of India, and in the gracious presence of Jagadguru Sri Deshikendra Mahaswamiji and Dr. Ajit Kumar, Chairman, HCG.
 The trust has catered to the needs of many cancer patients since inception.

 Anti Retoviral Treatment Centre, JSS Hospital